 An ally for authors

-A holistic approach to LITERARY PROMOTION THAT Brings BOOK PUBLICITY & Brand development TOGETHER under one roof
+A holistic approach to LITERARY PROMOTION THAT Brings BOOK PUBLICITY & AUTHOR Brand development TOGETHER under one roof

 You can count the major American book publishers on one hand.
 While there are world class independent publishers that publish national best selling titles, and a flock of independent imprints that specialize in publishing on a smaller scale, the publishers that publish with the greatest mainstream success are the imprints of the five major publishers - Hachette, HarperCollins, Macmillan, Penguin Random House, and Simon and Schuster.

-Having sat on the other side of the desk at Simon and Schuster, HarperCollins, NBC Universal, and the BBC, Suzanne and Elliot Balaban are well acquainted with the decision making culture of large media companies.
+Having sat on the other side of the desk at Simon and Schuster, HarperCollins, NBC Universal, and the BBC, Suzanne and Elliot Balaban are well acquainted with the decision making culture of major media companies.
 Their many decades of experience ensures that an author is doing the right things and receiving the right publisher attention at each stage of the process through which intellectual property becomes a successful book.

 As book publicity leaders, they’ve been responsible for some of the most ballyhooed publishing successes of the 21st century, like Lisey’s Story by Stephen King which Suzanne Balaban launched at Scribner (and through which she was able to help rebrand King as a literary novelist in the mold of James Joyce), and The Complete Works of Primo Levi, publisher Robert Weil’s labor of love for Norton/Liveright, edited by Ann Goldstein, that Edward Rothstein writing in the Wall Street Journal called “this season’s publishing blockbuster.”